 Diane Reese was a founding member of the West Virginia Coalition Against Domestic Violence and an integral champion in the passage of the Violence Against Women Act and its subsequent reauthorizations.
 She was a renowned educator and an ardent national activist with many accomplishments.
-Perhaps her most extraordinary contribution to the movement to end violence was that which emanated from her very essence and endures in her memory.
+Perhaps her most extraordinary contribution to the movement to end violence, and the reason NNEDV created this award in her memory, was that which emanated from her very essence.
 True advocacy is more than activism, duty, or responsibility.
 True advocacy was a way of life for Diane Reese.
 It was intrinsic to her very nature and apparent in her every action.
-What is more, Diane Reese possessed the incredible capacity to instill that advocacy spirit in others, to inspire camaraderie and turn a movement into a community.
+What is more, Diane possessed the incredible capacity to instill that advocacy spirit in others, to inspire camaraderie and turn a movement into a community.

-The DREAM Award honors an individual who incorporates and demonstrates the spirit and promise of true advocacy in all aspects of life—one who emulates Ms. Reese’s commitment to clear and ethical communication, (her) eagerness to collaborate in the spirit of true partnership, and (her) deep respect for the dignity, worth, and humanity in each one of us.
+The DREAM Award therefore honors an individual who incorporates and demonstrates the spirit and promise of true advocacy in all aspects of life—one who emulates Ms. Reese’s commitment to clear and ethical communication, her eagerness to collaborate in the spirit of true partnership, and her deep respect for the dignity, worth, and humanity in each one of us.

 Past recipients of the Diane Reese Award are: